 - Is it better at certain times of the day?

-- Has anyone else in the family ever complained of fatigue?
+- Has anyone else in your family experienced similar symptoms?

 - Is your personal and professional life stressful?

 The provider may also ask about any changes in weight or recent illnesses.
 You should tell your provider about any drugs you are taking, including over-the-counter medications, and vitamin, herbal, or dietary supplements.
 You may be asked to keep a diary for several weeks to record your activities and symptoms.

 No specific laboratory test can diagnose CFS.
 The following tests may be used to rule out other conditions that can cause persistent fatigue: